itmat/Normalization/README.md

       perl get_total_num_reads.pl <sample dirs> <loc> <file of input forward fa/fq files> [options]

-* &lt;sample dirs> : a file with the names of the sample directories (without path)
+* &lt;sample dirs> : a file with the names of the sample directories
 * &lt;loc> : full path of the directory with the sample directories (READS)
 * &lt;file of input forward fa/fq files> :  a file with the names of input forward fa or forward fq files (full path)

            e.g. the <file of input forward fa/fq files> file should look like this: path/to/STUDY/READS/Sample_1/fwd.fq
 	        path/to/STUDY/READS/Sample_2/fwd.fq
      		path/to/STUDY/READS/Sample_3/fwd.fq
 	        path/to/STUDY/READS/Sample_4/fwd.fq

 * option:<br>
   **-fa** : set this if the input files are in fasta format <br>
   **-fq** : set this if the input files are in fastq format

-This will output a file called `total_num_reads.txt` in the `READS` directory.
+This will output a file called `total_num_reads.txt` to the `READS` directory.

 ##### C. BLAST